Cognigy/Documentation/docs/ai/installation/single-sign-on-saml2.md

 # Single Sign-on using SAML 2.0

-Cognigy.AI integrates with popular Single Sign-on (SSO) Identity Providers, such as Azure Active Directory, OneLogin, and Okta.
+Cognigy.AI integrates with popular Single Sign-on (SSO) Identity Providers (IDPs), such as Azure Active Directory, OneLogin, and Okta.
 This integration allows users within your organization to log in to Cognigy.AI without separate credentials.

 Using SSO automatically grants access that ensures a streamlined authentication process.
-Additionally, you can utilize the robust Access Control tool in Cognigy.AI to effectively manage and control the access rights of individual users.
+Additionally, you can utilize the robust Access Control tool in Cognigy.AI to effectively manage and control the access rights of individual users and fulfill security standards.
+If you need SSO to comply with security standards across your organization, you can [enforce login with SSO](#enforce-login-with-sso).

 ## Get the SSO URL

-To configure a SSO in your Identity Provider, you will need the URL that is used during the SAML authentication process.
+To configure a SSO in your IDP, you will need the URL that is used during the SAML authentication process.
 The SAML requests are sent to the API service, so you should use the API domain that you have configured for your installation.
 The SSO URL will have the following format:

 ```txt
 https://<api-url>/auth/saml/login/<organization-id>